papermashea/smi/_portfolio/ftgu.md

 img: /img/ftgu.png
 ---

 From the Ground Up explores the current landscape of plant data presently available to potential growers with the aim of fostering participation, curiosity, and confidence in applying plant data.
+<div class="spacer"></div>
 The project explores data aggregated from <a href="https://pfaf.org/" target="_blank">Plants for a Future</a>, the <a href="https://plants.usda.gov/" target="_blank">USDA PLANTS Database</a>, and the <a href="https://garden.org/plants/" target="_blank">National Gardening Association</a> to invite users to identify plant cultivation needs and practical uses that fit their needs.
+<div class="spacer"></div>
 <div class="materials center">
 	<a href="{{ site.baseurl }}/img/ftgu/Molloy_Thesis_FromTheGroundUp_MS2022.pdf" target="_blank" class="post-resource" id="sources">thesis</a>
 	<a href="https://github.com/papermashea/major-studio-2" target="_blank" class="post-resource" id="sources">process</a>